 Joints, blunts, and spliffs can be defined by their content, or cannabis to tobacco ratio.
 The rolling material used also defines them, which can include paper, tobacco, hemp, and more.

 What is a joint?

-Joints are arguably the most iconic way to consume cannabis.
-Small and portable, you can take them anywhere and spark up where you please.
+Perhaps the most iconic way to consume cannabis, joints are small and portable, and you can take them anywhere and spark up.

-Joints often have a crutch, or filter, which adds stability to the roll and allows you to smoke your joint to the end without burning your fingertips.
+Joints often have a crutch, or filter, at the drawing end, which adds stability to the roll and allows you to smoke a joint to the end without burning your fingertips.